Bobby Marshall: Professional and semi-professional

 From 1912 to 1914, Marshall played for a number of teams, including the Hennepins, St. Joe-Deckerts, and St. Joseph Saints in 1912, the Hennepins again and the West Side Athletics and St. Cloud Pretzels in 1913, and the Pretzels again and the aforementioned Colored Gophers in 1914.

 In a 1916 game with the Colored Gophers, Marshall brought in "Cannonball Jackson" a pitcher acquired from J. L. Wilkinson's All Nations team.

 After World War I, Marshall played for the Mott and Regent team in North Dakota in 1919, and in 1921 he played for a team in Estevan, Saskatchewan.
 He played for the Minneapolis Buffaloes in 1922, and he captained the Askin and Marine Colored Red Sox that same season.
 Marshall played for the St. Paul Uptown Sanitary team in 1923 and he appeared in games with John Donaldson and the All Nations team that same season.
 Marshall played for the Minneapolis Red Sox in 1924.

 In 1925, Marshall played for the St. Paul Colored Gophers again and then for Billy Potts Motor Company, a.k.a.
 Billy Potts’ Ethiopians that same season.
 He played for the Minneapolis Colored White Sox in 1926 and Johnnie Baker American Legion Post #291 in 1927.

 In 1929, Marshall coached the Minneapolis All-Stars and managed the All-Nationals.
 In 1930 he managed the All-Nations and in 1932 he managed the St. Paul Monarchs.
 He played for the Minneapolis White Sox in 1934.

 Marshall continued to play in the Minneapolis park leagues until at least 1940 when he was 60 years old and a .400 hitter.

-Other Athletic Pursuits
+Other athletic pursuits

 A tireless athlete, Marshall played semi-professional hockey from 1907 to 1909, including in 1908 with the Minneapolis Wanderers.
 He raced his motorcycle in a state championship in 1914, and he played on independent professional basketball teams in 1925 and 1926, including the Minneapolis Uptowns in 1926.